Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/modes.md

 modes, the WSO can enter Track-mode by pressing the trigger on the Antenna Hand Control to either Half or Full Action.

+> 💡 It is necessary for the trigger to go through the full sequence of for
+> example _Released_ to _Half Action_ and back to _Half Action_ in order to
+> enter Track-mode.

 In this mode, the Antenna Stick can be moved to slew the pod LOS.
 Operating the laser is only available in this mode, and can be activated by pressing the trigger on the Antenna Stick to Full Action.